Clock#

 entry – the entry to unschedule

-- do_wait(entry: ClockEntry) Tuple[ClockReturn, int] #
+- do_wait(entry: ClockEntry) tuple[ClockReturn, int]#

 The type of the None singleton.